Welcome to Sunroom Installation Training by Craft-Bilt.

 Health & Safety – Lesson 4

-Each Province has it’s own health & safety legislation.
-Management and workers each have a part to play in providing a safe workplace, each have their own responsibilities.
+Each Province has its own health & safety legislation.
+Management and workers each have a part to play in providing a safe workplace, each has their own responsibilities.

 Some of the things that management is responsible for includes: